awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-cli-package.md

 **Package Command**

 ```
-aws cloudformation package --template /path_to_template/template.json --s3-bucket mybucket --output json > packaged-template.json
+aws cloudformation package --template /path_to_template/template.json --s3-bucket mybucket --use-json > packaged-template.json
 ```

-The command saves the template that it generates to the path specified by the `--output` option\.
+The command saves the template that it generates to the path specified by the `--output-template-file` option\.
 The command replaces the artifact with the S3 location, as shown in the following example:

 **Resulting Template**